- Dr Gil Viry

 - PGSP11372 Social Network Analysis: Mapping and Exploring the Network Society (Postgraduate)

-- SCIL08012 Sociology 2a: Thinking Sociologically (Unit 2: social stratification and social inequality (2nd year Undergraduate)
+- SCIL08012 Sociology 2a: Thinking Sociologically (Class, stratification and inequality) (2nd year Undergraduate)

-- SCIL11030 Key Concepts in Global Social Change (Researching global social change using the network approach) (Postgraduate)
+- SCIL11030 Key Concepts in Global Social Change (Families in the age of globalisation and mobility) (Postgraduate)

 All publications on my personal web page: gilviry.com